About this day

 Over-analysing video games Matthew Scroggs, UCL

-In this talk, I will apply some mathematical thinking to Pac-Man and other video games.
-This will lead us to work out the shortest possible route to complete a Pac-Man level, and learn about the different 2-, 3- and 4-dimensional shapes that video game characters live on.
+Matt will apply some mathematical thinking to Pac-Man and other video games.
+We will work out the shortest possible route to complete a Pac-Man level, and discover the 2-, 3- and 4-dimensional shapes that video game characters live on.

 About Matthew Scroggs

 When not working Matthew writes puzzles and articles for Chalkdust Magazine, including the infamous £100 crossnumber, and reads Martin Gardner books.

 The movement of crowds Aoife Hunt, Movement Strategies